Biology

 BIOL 382 Developmental Biology (Units: 3)

-Prerequisites for BIOL 782: Graduate standing; BIOL 350 and BIOL 355 or equivalents with grades of C- or better; or consent of the instructor.
+Prerequisites for BIOL 782: Graduate standing; BIOL 350 and BIOL 355 or equivalents with grades of C- or better; or permission of the instructor.

-Prerequisites for BIOL 382: Upper-division standing; BIOL 350 and BIOL 355 with grades of C- or better; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for BIOL 382: Upper-division standing; BIOL 350 and BIOL 355 with grades of C- or better; GPA of 3.0 or higher; or permission of the instructor.
 Intended for Biology and Biochemistry majors.

 (BIOL 782/BIOL 382 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)